dconroy/aptos-indexer-delegation-pool/README.md

-## Python Quickstart
+##  Quickstart

+This repository was based off https://github.com/aptos-labs/aptos-indexer-processors
 ### Prerequisite
 - Docker
 - Postgres DB

-### Basic Tutorial
+### Basic Example

-In this tutorial, we will be going over how to create and run the Example Event Processor.
-All source code is in `aptos-indexer-processors/python/processors/example_event_processor`.
+In this example, we will be demonstrating an event processor that looks at delegation contract events.
+All source code is based off n `aptos-indexer-processors/python/processors/example_event_processor`.

 1. Download the example: